 Active Volunteer Members will have one (1) vote.

-Eligibility of Votes – The date determined by the Board will determine the list of Members who are eligible to vote at a meeting of the Members.
-The date will be no more than thirty (30) days prior to the meeting.
+Record Date for Voting – The Board may set a date as the record date for the purpose of determining Members entitled to vote at any meeting of Members.
+The record date must not precede the date on which the meeting is to be held by more than ten (10) days.
+If no record date is set, the record date is 5:00pm on the day immediately preceding the first date on which the notice is sent or, if no notice is sent, the beginning of the meeting

-Voting on Fundamental Changes – Each class of Member will be permitted to vote separately on fundamental changes affecting the Corporation as defined by the Act.
+.

 Proxy Voting – Every Member entitled to vote at a meeting of Members may, by means of a proxy, appoint a proxy holder, or one or more alternate proxy holders, to attend and vote on behalf of the Member.
 The proxy holder need not be a Member.
 A proxy must: